dalenewman/Cfg-NET/Articles/Autofac.md

 var dba = new DatabaseAdmin("DatabaseAdmin.xml");
 ```

-### THAT CODE HAS A PROBLEM!
+### VIOLATION!

-You may have noticed I instantiated a reader inside my `DatabaseAdmin`
+I instantiated a reader inside my `DatabaseAdmin` class.
-class.
-This tightly couples the reader to my class, which is bad.
+This tightly couples the reader to `DatabaseAdmin`, which is bad.
-When you practice dependency injection, you never want to *new up*
+When you practice dependency injection, you do not *new up*
 dependencies internally.
-You instantiate dependencies
+Instead, you instantiate dependencies
 in one place; which is referred to as a *composition root*.

-So, let's add `IReader` to the `DatabaseAdmin` constructor instead:
+Add `IReader` to the `DatabaseAdmin` constructor instead:

 ```csharp
 public class DatabaseAdmin : CfgNode {